-We also have a number of funded places available to external pupils.
-These are open to pupils from a list of identified local schools- this list is available on request.
-These places can be accessed via a referral process.
+We also have a number of funded places for pupils that can be referred by a named list of local schools.
 A specialist panel that sits once a term allocates these places.
 This panel also monitors the provision in the SNP.
-This meeting is chaired by Julie Crocker, and consists of ISEND specialists and local head teachers.
+This meeting is chaired by Julie Crocker, and consist of ISEND specialists and local head teachers.